chaps-io/access-granted/README.md

 end
 ```

-When the given block evaluates to `true`, then `user` is given the permission to update the post.
+When the given block evaluates to `true`, then `user` is allowed to update the post.

 #### Roles in order of importance